 Some hospitals may have you sign an extra consent form saying you understand the risks (which can be scary, but just think of it as paperwork).

 In 2002 Cytotec was removed as an “absolute contraindication during pregnancy” guidance from the FDA.
-Keep in mind the use of cytotec started well before I started being an OB nurse in 2001.
+Keep in mind the use of Cytotec started well before I started being an OB nurse in 2001.

 Also, because it is a drug meant for stomach issues — some patients experience stomach issues and side effects (diarrhea or abdominal pain) — although this is rare, I haven’t seen it much at all.